hapijs/topo/API.md

     - `before` - a string or array of strings specifying the groups that `nodes` must precede in the topological sort.
     - `after` - a string or array of strings specifying the groups that `nodes` must succeed in the topological sort.
     - `sort` - a numerical value used to sort items when performing a `sorter.merge()`.
+    - `manual` - if `true`, the array is not sorted automatically and `sorter.sort()` must be called when done adding items.

-Returns an array of the topologically sorted nodes.
+Returns an array of the topologically sorted nodes (unless `manual` is used in which case the array is unsorted).

 ### `sorter.nodes`